Xochistlahuaca: History

-Geography and environment
+Geography

 The town and municipality is located southeast of the Guerrero capital of Chilpancingo.
 It is part of the Costa Chica region of the state which extends from Acapulco to the Oaxaca border.
 The municipality straddles the Sierra Madre del Sur and the flatter areas that reach down towards the Pacific Ocean.
 About 65% of the terrain of the municipality is mountainous and rugged, mostly in the north with small mountain ranges known as Pajaritos and Malinaltepec, which reach about 2,000 meters above sea level.
 The two most important elevations are the Cerro Verde and the Cerro de Agua.
 About 25% is flat and semi-flat with the rest being small valleys and riverbanks.

 The main river is the Santa Catarina which separates the municipality from the state of Oaxaca.
 Other important rivers include the Puente and the San Pedro or Xochistlahuaca River.
 These rivers with year-round flow provide potable water for most of the area's population in towns such as Tres Arroyos, La Montaña, El Pájaro, El Chacale, La Guacamaya, El Lagarto and Arroyo Caballo.
 Other rivers include Atotonilco Verde, Mujer, Totole, Fierro, Pájaro and Lagarto.
 There are also many streams which flow year round as well.